 - Introduction—The introduction to the primary research report needs to do what any good introduction to a report needs to do—get readers ready to read the report.
 It may provide some background, but not more than a paragraph.
 Common elements, such as background, can be handled in the introduction.
 If they require a lot of discussion, however, they may need their own sections.
 For details, see the full discussion of introductions.

 - Problem, background—One of the first things to do, either in the introduction, or in a separate section of its own, is to discuss the situation that has led to the research work.
 For example, you may have noticed something that contradicts a commonly accepted theory; you may have noticed some phenomenon that has not been studied, and so on.
 Explain this somewhere toward the beginning of a primary research report.

 - Purpose, objectives, scope—Also toward the beginning of this type of report discuss what you intended to do in the research project—what were your objectives?
 Also, explain the scope of your work—what were you not trying to do?

 - Review of literature—After you've established the basis for the project, summarize the literature relevant to it—for example, books, journal articles, and encyclopedias.
-If you are doing a study on grammar-checking software, what books or articles have already been written on that subject?
+If you are doing a study on speech recognition software, what articles have already been written on that subject?
 What do they have to say about the merits of this kind of software?
 All you do is summarize this literature briefly and enable readers to go have a look at it by providing the full bibliographic citation at the end of your report.
 In the context of this type of report, the review of literature shows where the gaps or contradictions are in the existing literature.

 - Materials, equipment, facilities—Remember that one of your goals in writing this type of report is to enable the reader to replicate the experiment or survey you performed.
 Key to this is the discussion of the equipment and facilities you used in your research.
 Describe things in detail, providing brand names, model numbers, sizes, and other such specifications.